 The surgery is quickly ended.
 The patient is transferred to the ICU, with the trachea still intubated.
 An excellent textbook reference on this topic is Benumof and Saidman, Anesthesia and Perioperative Complications, 1999, pp 409 – 420.

 Anaphylaxis during general anesthesia can cause a fatal outcome even in ASA I and ASA II patients.
 In 27 years of anesthesia, I have had 4 cases of anaphylaxis.
-In these 4 episodes the offending drugs were (1) protamine, (2) intravenous contrast dye, (3) vecuronium, and (4) an unidentified drug.
+In these 4 episodes the offending drugs were (1) protamine, (2) intravenous contrast dye, (3) vecuronium, and (4) atracurium.
 The first time I witnessed this syndrome, it took me a long time to make the diagnosis.
 I delayed the epinephrine therapy, and the patient had no response to phenylephrine, IV fluid boluses, and prayers for her to get better.
 In subsequent cases, early epinephrine therapy led to excellent outcomes.